chendu2017/chendu2017.github.io/_pages/about.md

 About me
 ========

-I am currently a PhD student at Nanyang Business School, Nanyang Technological University, majoring in Operations Management (OM).
+Hi, welcome to my page!
+My name is Du Chen (陈督), and I am currently a PhD student at Nanyang Business School, Nanyang Technological University, majoring in Operations Management (OM).
 It is my honor to be advised by Professor [Geoffrey A. Chua](https://dr.ntu.edu.sg/cris/rp/rp00581).
 My research interests include privacy-concerned data-driven operations, robust optimization, and their applications in retailing and supply chain management.
 Before that, I was a full-time Operations Research (OR) Algorithm Engineer at DAMO Academy, the research entity of Alibaba Group.
 I obtained Master's degree from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/),